Tottenham Hotspur F.C. supporters: Supporters groups

 An early fan club was the Spurs Supporters Club, formed independently by fans in 1948 but became officially recognised by Tottenham in the early 1960s.
 It was once the largest supporters club in the country; it had nearly 4,000 members in 1950, over 6,000 in the early 1970s and once reached 10,000 with members from around the world, such as Malta, South Africa, Australia, the United States and the Scandinavian countries.
 It had its offices in Warmington House in front of the West Stand of White Hart Lane from 1963 to 1989.
 It organised trips to away matches, and was the first in the country to organise large-scale away trips for fans, the biggest during the European Cup-Winners' Cup final in Amsterdam in 1963 for thousands of fans.
 It also organised social outings and published a magazine The Lilywhite.
-This supporters' club is now defunct, but many supporters clubs affiliated with Tottenham have since been set up, and there are over 340 official supporters' clubs in over 80 countries around the world.
+This supporters' club is now defunct, but many supporters clubs affiliated with Tottenham have since been set up, and there are over 440 official supporters' clubs in over 80 countries around the world.
 An early overseas supporters' club was formed in Malta in 1981 as a branch of the Spurs Supporters Club, and another was formed in Norway in 1982.
 The earliest Spurs supporters' club in the United States was LA Spurs formed in 2005.
+In Australia, OzSpurs is the official supporters' group of Tottenham Hotspur which has chapters in many cities.